Can you Drive to Prince Edward Island?

 Prince Edward Island is connected to the rest of Canada by the Trans-Canada Highway.
-Wherever else in Canada you're travelling from, this road brings you from Quebec then south through New Brunswick before swinging east towards the Atlantic.
+Wherever else in Canada you're traveling from, this road brings you from Quebec then south through New Brunswick before swinging east towards the Atlantic.
 You'll turn off at Aulac to head for Confederation Bridge.

 You can also get here from the United States.
 Either follow I-95 through Maine then connect with the Trans-Canada Highway at Woodstock, or cross the border at Calais, Maine, and pick up New Brunswick Route 1.
 Then just head for the Confederation Bridge or the ferry port in Caribou.

 The time it will take to drive to Prince Edward Island obviously depends on where you're starting from.
-PEI is right on the eastern side of Canada, so most travellers will face a bit of a drive just to get to the Confederation Bridge.
+PEI is right on the eastern side of Canada, so most travelers will face a bit of a drive just to get to the Confederation Bridge.

 Once you've arrived at the New Brunswick or Nova Scotia coast, then it's a relatively short drive or ferry ride to reach the island.
 The 13-kilometre drive across the Confederation Bridge only takes 10 minutes, so you'll be heading on to your final destination on the island in no time.